-(Right below: Fort George, constructed in the latter half of the eighteenth century, still serves the British Army to this day. - photograph from 2011)
+(Right: Fort George, constructed in the latter half of the eighteenth century, still serves the British Army to this day. - photograph from 2011)

-In the United Kingdom this first Newfoundland contingent was to train in three venues during the late autumn of 1914 and then the winter of 1914-1915: firstly in southern England on the Salisbury Plain; then in Scotland at Fort George - on the Moray Firth close to Inverness; and lastly at Edinburgh Castle where the unit was to provide the first garrison from outside the British Isles.
+In the United Kingdom Sergeant Strong trained with the Newfoundland contingent: firstly in southern England; then in Scotland at Fort George - on the Moray Firth close to Inverness; then at Edinburgh Castle - where it was to provide the first garrison from outside the British Isles - and where he was further elevated in rank, to that of company sergeant major, on May 6.

-(Right below: The venerable Edinburgh Castle dominates the city from its position on the summit of Castle Hill. - photograph from 2011)
+(Right: Edinburgh Castle dominates the city from its position on the summit of Castle Hill. - photograph from 2011)